php-twinfield/twinfield/readme.md

 A PHP library for Twinfield Integration.
 Use the Twinfield SOAP Service to have your PHP application communicate directly with your Twinfield account.

+> :warning: This library is still under construction.
+[Version 1](https://github.com/php-twinfield/twinfield/tree/release-1.0) is available from Composer, but we recommend you to wait for (or help with!) version 2.
+We hope to release it early 2018.

 ---